biemond/com.athom.philipsair/README.md

 - AC5659_10

 ## Device
-For adding the device you need to provide Philips device ip address plus Homey has to be on the same network as your purifier
+For adding the device you need to provide Philips device ip address plus Homey has to be on the same network as your purifier.

+When there is a powerloss or the purifier was restarted then also the device need to be re-added in the homey app, this is because the shared key between the purifier and homey is added only once.

 Sensors
 - latest_retrieval_date